rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 When the program starts, `millisecs off` is automatically set.

-Note that 'millisecs off` is exactly equivalent to `nomillisecs`.
+Note that `millisecs off` is exactly equivalent to `nomillisecs`.

 ### 4.12 NoMillisecs Command

 This command specifies that milliseconds are not to be included in the bar timestamps.
 When the program starts, this is assumed to be true.
 In practice this is never useful when information is being source from TWS, as TWS historical data is never timestamped at the sub-second level.